vocalpy/vak/README.md

 Currently the easiest way to work with `vak` is through the command line.
 ![terminal showing vak help command output](./doc/images/terminalizer/vak-help.gif)

-You run it with `config.toml` files, using one of a handful of commands.
+You run it with configuration files, using one of a handful of commands.

 For more details, please see the "autoannotate" tutorial here:
 https://vak.readthedocs.io/en/latest/tutorial/autoannotate.html